CrimsonCoalition/.github/profile/README.md

-## Crimson Coalition - Hack The Mine. 👋
+## Crimson Coalition - We're watching you!

 <!--